 A well-designed commercial insurance package offers you peace of mind, so that you can focus on managing your business and improving your bottom line.

 While one business may operate very much like another, no two business owners manage the same risks identically.
 Each business sector encounters highly specific threats and differing amounts of assets at risk.
 In today's legal environment, you face risks that are specific to the type of business that you operate.
 A one-size fits all commercial policy may leave you confronting a loss with limited or no coverage.

 To protect your business's property, income stream and your assets, you'll need at least three types of coverage, listed below.

-While many business owners choose one policy to protect against all three types of losses, others choose a customized approach.
-We offer many product choices and multiple quotes through one, single-entry process.
+While many business owners choose one Commercial Insurance policy to protect against all three types of losses, others choose a customized approach.
+We offer many insurance product choices and multiple quotes through one, single-entry process.
 Your online agent can help you determine how to best protect your assets in the event of any number of common loss scenarios.
-While we’re “online,” we’re never more than a phone call or email away.
+While we're "online," we're never more than a phone call or email away.

 Even when a claim or lawsuit is groundless, a business encounters the costs to investigate, defend and pay jury awards.
 Bodily injury and property damage losses that arise from business operations, completed projects or manufactured products are examples of business exposures that could cause injury or damage resulting in claims or lawsuits.
 General liability insurance provides protection for the following risks.

 The commercial umbrella policy provides an additional layer of liability coverage above your underlying liability policies' limits.
 For example, if a claim exhausted a $1,000,000 limit on your primary general liability coverage, a $2,000,000 umbrella would provide up to $2,000,000 in additional liability coverage on a covered claim.